Teen Choice Awards 2018 Winners: The Complete List

 Kendrick Lamar and SZA, "All the Stars"

-Khalid and Normani, "Love Lies"
+Khalid and Normani, "Love Lies" — WINNER

 NF, "Let You Down"